akuzko/re-use-form/README.md

 import { defineValidations } from 'ok-react-use-form';

 // define very primitive validations for demonstrational purposes.
-// all validation has to be defined only once in some initialization file. defineValidations({
+// all validation has to be defined only once on your app initialization. defineValidations({
   presence(value) {
     if (!value) {